 The dealer shuffles, the player to dealer's right cuts.
 13 cards are then dealt to each player.
-Also, a packet of four cards and a packet of three cards are placed face down near the centre of the table - these are called talons, wings or bonus cards and are usually placed either side of the draw and discard piles.
 The undealt cards are placed face down in the centre to form a draw pile.
 No card is turned face up to start a discard pile - the play begins with the discard pile empty.
-Sometimes a card near the bottom of the draw pile - say the 6th card from the bottom, is turned at right angles to the remaining pile so that the players will know when this card is reached how many cards are left in the draw pile.
-This is useful in this version of Canasta because many hands end with neither team having gone out.
+The ninth card from the bottom of the draw pile is turned at right angles to the pile.
+This is known as the turn card.
+During the game, a player who draws the turn card must announce it so that all players know that there are just 8 cards remaining in the draw pile - the "bottom 8".

-One procedure for dealing is as follows: when performing the cut, the player to the dealer's right lifts the top part of the deck, places the bottom 5 cards and the 6th card at right angles face down on the table to form the bottom of the draw pile, then uses the next 7 cards from the bottom to constitute the two talons, and finally places the rest of the section on the draw pile.
+One procedure for dealing is as follows: when performing the cut, the player to the dealer's right lifts the top part of the deck, deals 8 cards from the bottom of this section into the draw tray, places the ninth card sideways in the draw tray as the turn card, and finally places the rest of the section on the draw pile.
 Meanwhile the dealer takes the cards that were left by the cutter and deals 13 cards to each player, one at a time, placing any remaining cards on top of the draw pile, or taking cards from the top of the draw pile to complete the deal if needed.

-A meld of aces cannot contain wild cards unless it is part of the team's initial meld and includes at least one wild card from the outset.
-In that case it can contain from three to seven cards, including at least two natural aces and not more than two wild cards.
-A meld of aces begun after your team has put down its initial meld cannot include wild cards - it can only consist of from three to seven natural aces.
+A meld of aces must be pure unless it is part of the team's initial meld and includes at least one wild card from the outset.
+A dirty (mixed) meld of aces can initially contain from three to seven cards, including at least two natural aces and not more than two wild cards.
+As with other natural melds, a dirty ace meld begun with one wild card cannot have a second wild card added until it contains five real aces.
+A meld of aces begun after your team has put down its initial meld cannot include any wild cards.
 If an ace meld is begun pure (whether as part of the team's initial meld or later), no wild cards can be added to it.
 A pure meld of fewer than seven aces incurs a penalty at the end of the play.

 A meld of wild cards consists of from three to seven twos and jokers in any combination.
 If your team starts a meld of wild cards, you cannot add any wild cards to any of your other melds until your wild card canasta is complete.
 If you have a wild card meld of fewer than seven cards when the play ends, your team incurs a penalty.